Bottlebrush Spiritual Meaning

 The bottle brush tree is widely used as a landscaping plant due mostly to its adaptability, and hardiness and the stunning flowers are a great attraction for native nectar-feeding wildlife including insects, butterflies, and birds.

 These vibrant flowers are of cylindrical shape, the colour being produced by the filaments, at the end of these is where the pollen is formed adding to the natural beauty of the flower.

 The colour of the flower is a result of the species, ranging from red, yellow, white, pink or even purple.
 Each flower produces small woody fruits that contain hundreds of tiny seeds.
 Forming in clusters along the stem these seeds often lay dormant until the time is right or in the case of a fire.

-Whereas a lot of its relatives is not only fire-tolerant but drop seeds after a fire to help the bush re-germinate.
-This extremely hardy plant will grow in most areas of Australia is preferable natural homes are creek beds or areas prone to flood although once established are drought, fire, and salt tolerant.
+Whereas a lot of its relatives are not only fire-tolerant but drop seeds after a fire to help the bush re-germinate.
+This extremely hardy plant will grow in most areas of Australia and is preferable to natural homes creek beds or areas prone to flood although once established is drought, fire, and salt tolerant.

 The leaves of this evergreen plant are often dark green and pointed.
 With the new growth in some species being coloured and producing fine hairs.
 Some of the adult leaves develop sharp-pointed tips.
 The bottle brush tree bark is grey in colour with interlacing ridges.

 Indigenous people of Australia used the bottle brush flowers as a natural energy drink, ingeniously taking full advantage of their natural surroundings.
 Soaking the flowers in water essentially drinks all the natural goodness.
 The same method was used for Banksia flowers.
 Bottlebrush essential oil is used to harmonize a room or house bringing tranquil healing vibrations.